The Front Porch: Critical response

-Donna Bowman of The A.V.
-Club rated the episode with a grade A.

-Michelle Zoromski of IGN gave the episode 8.9 out of 10.
+The episode was positively reviewed with Donna Bowman of The A.V.
+Club rating the episode with a grade A, and Michelle Zoromski of IGN gave 8.9 out of 10, and praising the premise of the episode.

-Cindy McLennan of Television Without Pity rated the episode with a grade A+.

 Cultural references

 Marshall imagines flying over New York in his night gown exactly the same way The Dude (Jeff Bridges) flies over Los Angeles in an unconscious fantasy in The Big Lebowski.
 It even features the same song, "The Man In Me" by Bob Dylan.

 Lily's militaristic speech about secretly breaking Ted up with past girlfriends for his own good, while Ted demands to know if Lily was responsible for him and Robin breaking up, is reminiscent of Jack Nicholson and Tom Cruise's explosive exchange in the climax of A Few Good Men.